RACV Logo

 Day 20: Hanoi

 Your adventure comes to an end after breakfast.
-If you wish to spend more time in Hanoi, just speak to your booking agent ahead of time.
+If you wish to spend more time in Hanoi, just speak to your booking agent ahead of time to organise additional accommodation.

 Enquire now